 So now you’re probably wondering: What can you do with a Health and Wellness degree, exactly?
 Keep reading to familiarize yourself with five rewarding career options in this field.

 Before getting too deep in the career details, it’s important to have a solid understanding of the degree itself.
 A Health and Wellness degree covers a broad range of industry knowledge with the ultimate goal of improving the lives of others.
 This is largely done through preventive action in healthcare.
 As an advocate of healthy living, a health and wellness professional utilizes many strategies and can be employed in a variety of different fields.

-Students earning a Health and Wellness degree can expect to acquire skills related to public health insights, wellness advocacy, holistic healthcare, leadership and management, among others.
+Students pursuing Health and Wellness degrees can expect to acquire skills related to public health insights, wellness advocacy, holistic healthcare, health education, leadership and management, among others.
 This knowledge is gained through pursuing a Health and Wellness major with a diverse curriculum that covers a wide range of health and wellness topics.

 - Introduction to Healthcare Administration

 - Contemporary Health and Wellness

 - Multidisciplinary Medical Practices

 - Healthcare and Aging